 Each year as part of The Canterbury Journey, the Cathedral will provide an annual Artist in Residence opportunity at the Cathedral for the duration of the project.

-We are happy to announce the first appointee is artist, print maker and archivist, Dawn Cole, who will be working with the Learning & Participation team and Schools Department.
+Our first appointee is artist, print maker and archivist, Dawn Cole, who will be working with the Learning & Participation team and Schools Department.
 Dawn will produce a body of work for wider learning through talks, creative workshops and exhibitions.

 Dawn exhibits widely and has participated in exhibitions in Portugal, USA, Japan, France and throughout the UK.
 Her work is held in the permanent print collection at the V&A and in private collections in the UK, USA and China.